Vitamin D Supplementation During Pregnancy Improves Children’s Bone Density for Years

 “It is unlikely your prenatal vitamin provides enough vitamin D,” according to the American Pregnancy Association.
 The average prenatal vitamin contains only 400 IU of vitamin D, which is insufficient for many women, making additional supplementation necessary.

 “People think that if they are in the sun daily, they have adequate vitamin D levels,” William B. Grant, director of the Sunlight, Nutrition and Health Research Center in San Francisco, told The Epoch Times.
-“However, vitamin D is made most efficiently only when one’s shadow is shorter than one’s height, which is not the case in winter in the U.S. or early morning, late afternoon.”
-As a result, supplements are a crucial recommendation for achieving optimal levels during pregnancy.
+“However, vitamin D is made most efficiently only when one’s shadow is shorter than one’s height, which is not the case in winter in the United States or early morning, late afternoon.”

 Grant’s research suggests that most pregnant women should aim for 2,000 IU of vitamin D per day.
 A recent review he co-authored recommends this dose for the general population, but some groups may need more.
 African American and Hispanic women, as well as those who are very overweight or obese, may need 4,000 IU per day to achieve optimal levels.